 The Four Major Categories of Computer Hardware

-Computer hardware refers to the physical devices of a computer.
-Examples include the keyboard, monitor, and hard disk drive.
-Be it a tablet, laptop, or desktop, the overriding hardware functionality remains the same, albeit different in shape, size, and design.
+Computer hardware refers to the physical devices that make up a computer.
+Examples include the keyboard, monitor and disk drive.

 Hardware devices can be classified into four distinct categories:

-- Processing devices: These process received instructions into usable information.
+- Processing devices: To process raw data instructions into information.

-- Output devices: These disseminate processed data and information.
+- Output devices: To disseminate data and information.

-- Storage devices: These store data and information for future use.
+- Storage devices: For data and information retention.

 1. Input Devices

-Keyboards are probably the most commonly used input device.
-Below are some other types that are used.
+The keyboard is probably the most commonly used input device.
+Below are just some other types of input devices.

 Mouse, touchpad, touchscreen, multi-touch screen, pen input, motion sensor, graphics tablet, interactive smartboard, and fingerprint scanner.